Interested in learning more? The links, books, and podcasts below are a good place to start!

 - IFYC's Common Knowledge deals with topics of religious literacy, with a different guest on each episode to talk about their tradition.
-You can listen on iTunes, Stitcher, and SoundCloud.
+You can listen on Apple Podcasts, Stitcher, and SoundCloud.

 - On Being with Krista Tippett poses the questions "What does it mean to be human, and how do we want to live?"
-You can listen on the website or on iTunes, SoundCloud, Stitcher, or TuneIn.
+You can listen on the website or on Apple Podcasts, SoundCloud, Stitcher, or TuneIn.

 - Pray as you go is a daily prayer podcast produced by Jesuit Media Initiatives.
-You can listen on the website or download on iTunes or GooglePlay.
+You can listen on the website or download on Apple iOS or GooglePlay.
 Other Catholic daily prayers are available at Sacred Space and Ignatian Spirituality.

 - A series of videos, ELI Talks are 12 minute conversations on "inspired Jewish ideas," similar to TED talks.
 You can sort the talks by theme or speaker.

 - National Public Radio puts out a Religion topics podcast which collects the week's stories pertaining to religion in one place.
-You can listen on the website or on iTunes.
+You can listen on the website or on Apple Podcasts.

 - PBS's Religion and Ethics Newsweekly is a weekly news program that covers religion around the world.

 - Diana Eck, A New Religious America: How a "Christian Country" Has Become the World's Most Religiously Diverse Nation.
 San Francisco: Harper Collins, 2001.

 - Martin Marty, The One and the Many: America's Struggle for the Common Good.
 Cambridge: Harvard University Press, 1997.